New Mexico moves toward legalizing recreational marijuana

 The bill would repeal criminal laws governing cannabis offenses and expunge and destroy criminal conviction records.
 It eliminates taxes on medical marijuana to help ensure sufficient supplies to patients.

 Taxes of up to 17 percent would be levied on recreational marijuana sales.
-Some tax revenues would be set aside to collect statistics on marijuana use and road safety, efforts to discourage child consumption and other research.
+Some tax revenues would be set aside to collect statistics on marijuana use and road safety, efforts to discourage child consumption and research on the public health effects of legalization.

-“I don’t like this direction,” said Rep. Rebecca Dow of Truth or Consequences.
-“My choice would be that we give people really active and productive lives and healthy families.”
+Prospects are uncertain for approval by the state Senate, where conservative Democrats occupy key leadership and committee posts.

-Under the bill, recreational cannabis stores would open for business in July 2020.
+“You can give them all the facts in the world, and they just won’t touch it,” said Democratic Sen. Jerry Ortiz y Pino, describing the staunch opposition by several Democratic colleagues.
+“It is strong, emotional.”

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.